- Placement inventories and tests help us to make sure you get started in the courses that are right for you.

 If you do need the exam...

 If you are interested in taking music theory or composition, you should take the Music Theory Placement Exam.
 The location and time will be part of the New Student Week schedule.
-Results of this exam will determine if you need to take Music Theory I or if you place into Theory II.
-Students who have scored a 4 or 5 on the AP Music Theory Exam are automatically exempted from Theory I and need not take the placement exam.
+Results of this exam will determine if you need to take The Materials of Music and Musicianship Lab I (MUSC 110 and 103) or if you place into Musical Structures and Musicianship Lab II (MUSC 204 and 104).
 For more information, see the Guide for New Students on the Music Department web site.

 If you're considering a chemistry course, use the Self-Administered Chemistry Placement Evaluation to determine which introductory course is right for you.